Problem Set Guidelines

 If all graded hw is turned in on time and you have received

-at least a grade of 60% for all work, and you have turned in all except 3
+at least a grade of 60% for all work, and you have turned in a good faith effort of all except 3

 Annotations for Your Solutions